mendersoftware/mender-docs/03.Client-installation/04.Inventory/docs.md

     category: docs
 ---

 We recommend that you first read the [overview on Inventory](../../02.Overview/08.Inventory) in order to familiarize yourself with the concept and how it is used in Mender.
-This tutorial is about how to change the Inventory attributes reported by the Mender client.
+This tutorial is about how to change the Inventory attributes reported by the Mender Client.

 ## Basic rules for inventory attributes

-Periodically, the Mender client runs every executable file with the `mender-inventory-` prefix from the `/usr/share/mender/inventory` directory.
+Periodically, the Mender Client runs every executable file with the `mender-inventory-` prefix from the `/usr/share/mender/inventory` directory.
 It then parses each line read from the standard output of the script according to the following format: